About Paying for Therapy

 - Where can I find out-of-network claims form?
 Where/how do I send in the claim after I complete it?

 NOTE: Mount Vernon Family Therapy is no longer affiliated with TRICARE.
 If you have TRICARE insurance, you cannot file for reimbursement for our services.
 Unfortunately, due to TRICARE’s policies, if you submit for reimbursement, you and we are then bound by their contract.
-Please let us know if you are a TRICARE subscriber and we can discuss options.

 Good Faith Estimate Information: